 - IPTS research: Significant change in what, how where and when we learn

 Considering sustainability in networked learning – a dialogue with perspectives of action research and sustainabilityThursday, April 5th, 2012

 Tara Fenwich and Judi Marshall did a nice keynote at the Networked Learning Conference.
-I must admit the talk was a little out of my comfort zone, but in a good and challenging way.
+I must admit the talk was a little out of my comfort zone, diagnosis but in a good and challenging way.
 Judi raised some thought provoking issues about sustainability and challenged us in the networked learning community to take more account of the challenges facing the planet in terms of climate change.
 Tara drew on sociomaterial research, which I think has huge potential and application in our field.
 Lots to ponder over in the coming months.
 I think it was brave of the conference organisers to include keynotes from outside the field, we need more of this kind of thing.

-Before the beginning of the Networked Learning conference, I attended a Doctoral studies workshop.
-It consisted of two parts: a series of short presentations by the students on their research interests and where they were with their work, followed by one-to-one mentoring sessions.
+Before the beginning of the Networked Learning conference, treatment I attended a Doctoral studies workshop.
+It consisted of two parts: a series of short presentations by the students on their research interests and where they were with their work, diagnosis followed by one-to-one mentoring sessions.
 I really enjoyed the workshop and it was very interesting to hear the rich and varied range of topics being explored.
 I found the one-to-one sessions very stimulating and hope that the students found it useful too.
 Here are some notes on the presentations that I listened to.

 Brenda Kaulebeck – Concept of connections in online learning environment

 - Move from individual, independent autonomous learning to social and networked learning.

 - Tensions between community and individual learning.

 - Focus on scholarship.
 Digital scholarship (Weller, 2012)